-Watkins was the representative for Tennessee’s 1st congressional district and was a Democrat.
+Watkins was the representative for Tennessee’s 1st congressional district as a Democrat.
 He served from 1857 to 1859.

 He was previously the representative for Tennessee’s 1st congressional district as a Democrat from 1855 to 1857; the representative for Tennessee’s 2nd congressional district as a Whig from 1851 to 1853; and the representative for Tennessee’s 2nd congressional district as a Whig from 1849 to 1851.